 With all the new changes a new year brings, we also are going through some changes.
 Latex paint disposal will go from 0.20 cents per pound, to 0.25 cents per pound for disposal.

 While this decision was hard, we want you to know it is only temporary!
 Your latex paint needs to be sent farther away for disposal right now, and because of the increase in transporting it farther away, prices had to go up to cover the cost of proper disposal.
-Once we can send the latex paint back to a local source, the price will go back to 0.20 cents per pound.
+Once we can send the latex paint back to our original local source, the price will reflect that.